Is it too early to start a portfolio for my one-year-old child?

 I have a one year old child.
 Is it too early to start a portfolio for my child, and would it be better to start off with a stock or a bond?

-Identify the Goal for the Money
+What Account to Invest Through — Identify the Goal for the Money

 Another question you should ask yourself is what you want the money to be used for.
 This will determine the type of account to put the investments in.
-If it is for their education, you might want to invest in a 529 plan, as you will also enjoy tax advantages.
+If it is for their education, you might want to invest through a 529 plan, as you will also enjoy tax advantages.
 Alternatively, a standard taxable account would be preferred if you want your child to have more flexibility with the money, say for goals such as starting a business, paying for a wedding, or buying a first house.